liminghu/informer/README.md

 * Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting
 * Are Transformers Effective for Time Series Forecasting?
 * Informer: Beyond Efficient Transformer for Long Sequence Time-Series Forecasting
+* Autoformer: Tutorial notebook

+Contribution to this effort is welcome!